hyphal-domenico/ewallace.github.io/manual/_posts/2022-06-03-lab-tips-tricks.md

 ## qPCR Analysis

-On the computer connected to the Roche Lightcycler 480 qPCR machine in 3Waddington 3.18, the generated files are stored in:
+On the computer connected to the Roche Lightcycler 480 qPCR machine in Waddington 3.18, the generated files are stored in:
 `My documents > Program files> Roche> Light cycler 480> Bin`

 Save multiple files directly from the Lightcycler software, ensuring that your name and the date 20yy-mm-dd are in the file title: